eProsima/Fast-DDS-docs/docs/rtps.rst

 Writer-Reader Layer
 ===================

-The lower level Writer-Reader Layer of *eprosima Fast RTPS* provides a raw implementation of th RTPS protocol.
+The lower level Writer-Reader Layer of *eprosima Fast RTPS* provides a raw implementation of the RTPS protocol.
 It provides more control over the internals of the protocol than the Publisher-Subscriber layer.
 Advanced users can make use of this layer directly to gain more control over the functionality of the library.